 Okay, first things first: I do not typically read werewolf fiction because I’m not a big fan of the werewolf mythos unless I’m playing Skyrim and become one to join the Companions, then it can come in handy.

-Given the choice that we typically get, vampires or werewolves, pick one!
-I am much more into vampires.
+Given the choices that we typically get – vampires or werewolves, pick one! – I am much more into vampires.

-Not the sparkly kind who fall in love and just want to do good even if their hearts are cold…awwwww.
-But like Gary Oldman’s Dracula, Buffy the Vampire Slayer or some 30 Days of Night absolute horror.
+Not the sparkly kind who fall in love, and insist on staying in high school forever and just want to do good even if their hearts are cold…awwwww.
+No. Give me Gary Oldman’s Dracula, Buffy the Vampire Slayer or some 30 Days of Night absolute horror.
 That to me is so much more interesting and creepy.
 Vampires are the first horror monster to scare me as a child, making me pull the blanket up to my neck at night as if that would protect me.

 People who turn into big, scary dogs is just kind of weird.
 But I get the appeal to horror fans.